 Returns from rice cultivation

-The returns from rice cultivation in rupees per hectare under assured irrigation, protected irrigation, and rainfed agriculture was shown in table 5, key financial and production metrics including cultivation costs, production costs, sales, income, and profitability are all included.
-The highest cost was found under assured irrigation followed by protective irrigation and lowest under rainfed agriculture.
-Accordingly, the overall yield per hectare varies under from rainfed agriculture 50.90 quintals, protected irrigation 59.93 quintals, and assured irrigation was 61.61 quintals.
+The returns from rice cultivation in rupees per hectare under assured irrigation, protected irrigation, and rainfed farming was shown in table 5, key financial and production metrics including cultivation costs, production costs, sales, income, and profitability are all included.
+The highest cost was found under assured irrigation followed by protective irrigation and lowest under rainfed farming.
+Accordingly, the overall yield per hectare varies under from rainfed farming 50.90 quintals, protected irrigation 59.93 quintals, and assured irrigation was 61.61 quintals.

 A substantial amount of the produce was sold at the Minimum Support Price (MSP) plus bonus of Rs.
 3,100 per quintal, with 52.20 quintals sold under each of the irrigated conditions.
 The remaining quantity was sold on the open market an average price Rs.
-2,698.14 per quintal, which was equivalent to 9.41, 7.73, and 0.95 quintals under assured, protective and rainfed agriculture respectively.
+2,698.14 per quintal, which was equivalent to 9.41, 7.73, and 0.95 quintals under assured, protective and rainfed farming respectively.
 The gross returns from cultivation, as determined by total sales, was Rs.
 1,87,699.41/ha under assured irrigation, Rs.
 1,83,251.60/ha under protective irrigation, and Rs.
-1,64,522.50/ha under rainfed agriculture.
-The net returns, which was obtained by deducting the cost of cultivation from gross returns, under assured, protective irrigation and rainfed agriculture was Rs.
+1,64,522.50/ha under rainfed farming.
+The net returns, which was obtained by deducting the cost of cultivation from gross returns, under assured, protective irrigation and rainfed farming was Rs.
 1,12,827.28/ha, Rs.
 1,15,960.20/ha, and Rs.
 1,00,387.50/ha respectively.

-With assured, protected irrigation, and rainfed agriculture, the farm business income was Rs.
+With assured, protected irrigation, and rainfed farming, the farm business income was Rs.
 1,40,145.30/ha, Rs.
 1,41,998.20/ha, and Rs.
 1,25,235.90/ha, respectively.
 This amount represents the difference between gross returns and variable expenses.
 Family labour income was Rs.
 1,06,206.90/ha for assured irrigation, Rs.
 1,09,646.00/ha for protected irrigation, and Rs.
-94,341.44/ha for rainfed agriculture.
+94,341.44/ha for rainfed farming.
 That was the net revenue after fixed expenses are subtracted.
-For assured irrigation, protected irrigation, and rainfed agriculture, the corresponding farm investment income was Rs.
+For assured irrigation, protected irrigation, and rainfed farming, the corresponding farm investment income was Rs.
 1,33,588.88/ha, Rs.
 1,35,390.30/ha, and Rs.
 1,18,515.90/ha respectively.
 Farm investment income was the amount of money earned after all expenditures, except managerial expenses.

 The cost of production per quintal was Rs.
 939.75 under assured irrigation, Rs.
 883.04 under protected irrigation, and Rs.
-993.96 under rainfed agriculture.
-The input - output ratio varied under different irrigation conditions like assured, protective irrigation and rainfed agriculture which was 2.50, 2.71 and 2.57 respectively.
+993.96 under rainfed farming.
+The input - output ratio varied under different irrigation conditions like assured, protective irrigation and rainfed farming which was 2.50, 2.71 and 2.57 respectively.
 Protective irrigation greater input-output ratio points to a more effective return on investment.

 Table 5: Returns over different irrigation sources (Rs/ha.)